 “The photographer Bob Freeman is working on the possibility of a revolutionary sleeve jacket for the album.
 He’s talking about (having) it done in silvery color, or put out just like a photo negative.”
 This proposed idea, as explained in early 1966 by George Harrison, obviously never came to fruition.

-Since Klaus had since become close friends with the group, even temporarily securing a management deal with Brian Epstein for his act “Paddy, Klaus & Gibson,” he was inevitably asked to design a cover for The Beatles album “Revolver.”
+Since Klaus had since become close friends with the group, even temporarily securing a management deal with Brian Epstein for his act “Paddy, Klaus & Gibson,” he was inevitably asked by John to design a cover for The Beatles' album “Revolver.”
 “My design is not sick or horrible,” Klaus comments, “it’s way out and funny.”
 He even thought to include a small picture of himself (within George’s hair) along with the legend “”Klaus O. W. Voormann 66” (his initials standing for Otto Wilhelm).

-John’s close childhood friend Pete Shotton recalls how he even had a small part in the design of the albums’ cover.
+John’s close childhood friend Pete Shotton recalls how he even had a small part in the design of the album's cover.
 “The ‘Revolver’ sleeve design which, rather like the record itself, consisted of a surrealistic montage.
 John, Paul and I devoted an evening to sifting through an enormous pile of newspapers and magazines for pictures of The Beatles, after which, we cut out the faces and glued them all together.
 Our handiwork was later superimposed onto a line drawing by Klaus Voormann, their old friend in Hamburg.”

 The back cover consists of a photograph taken by Robert Whitaker in May of 1966 in EMI Studios, the group all wearing sunglasses even though it appears that the room was darkened for the shot.
-The American copies of the album feature the credit “Prepared for release in the U.S.A. by Bill Miller,” apparently being the person in charge of deleting three Lennon vocal songs from the album to include on the previous American release “Yesterday…And Today.”
+The American copies of the album feature the credit “Prepared for release in the U.S.A. by Bill Miller,” he apparently being the person in charge of securing three Lennon vocal songs from the album to include on the previous American release “Yesterday…And Today.”

 American "Revolver" back cover